magnars/stasis/README.md

 #### Serving live pages locally

-Stasis creates a Ring handler to serve your pages.
+Stasis can create a Ring handler to serve your pages.

 ```clj
 (ns example